-- 45. Each member of staff has been provided with a personal folder within the shared drive which can be used to hold only information of a non-business nature. - 46.
-Business-related information must not be stored within these folders.
+- 45. Each member of staff has been provided with a personal folder within the shared drive which can be used to hold only information of a non-business nature.
+All work related files should be saved directly to the shared drive, in the appropriate folder.
+Any personal documents saved in Onedrives should be deleted prior to the staff member leaving the organisation. - 46.
+Business-related information must not be stored within these folders. - 47.
+Onedrive accounts are retained for one year after a member of staff has left the organisation.